In this article, you will read about:

 the knowledge we all need to sing well!

 Absolutely!
-Vocal warm ups, when done properly will aid in getting your sound to travel and stretch in all the right places.
-This causes improvement in breath control, proper use of the abdominal cavity, and most importantly freedom in singing notes you never thought you could.
-So, yes PROPER warm-ups can and will improve your singing.
+When done properly, Vocal warm-ups will aid in getting your sound to travel and stretch in all the right places.
+This causes improvement in breath control, proper use of the abdominal cavity, and, most importantly, freedom in singing notes you never thought you could.
+So, yes, PROPER warm-ups can and will improve your singing.